Ibrahim Ezz El-Din, activist (Updated on March 31, 2021)

 They escorted Ezz el-Din to an underground cell with leather-padded walls and a 360-degree surveillance camera installed in the ceiling.
 After two hours locked up inside the cell, the guard returned to take him outside and explained, "You will not be able to breathe here," before leading Ezz el-Din to another solitary confinement cell.
 The transfer was seemingly out of concern for his asthma.

-Before entering a small room, about nine m2, the guard blindfolded and handcuffed Ezz el-Din.
-The guard told him to keep his tied hands up saying that Ezz el-Din would regret it if he let them drop.
+Before entering a small room, about nine square meters, the guard blindfolded and handcuffed Ezz el-Din.
+The guard told him to keep his tied hands up, warning that Ezz el-Din would regret it if he let them drop.
 This room also monitored Ezz el-Din with a surveillance camera.

 According to source A, Ezz el-Din stood and kept his cuffed hands up for three hours until his first interrogation, conducted by Officer 1.
 Officer 1 punched Ezz el-Din under his right ear and threatened severe punishment if Ezz el-Din did not cooperate.
 Ezz el-Din told the officer, "I will say anything you would like me to say."
 The rest of the interrogation consisted of questions about Ezz el-Din's research and work on the state's urban policies.